OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ## what's mmtk then?

+Tracing GC (referred to as just "GC" from now on) is known for being hard to implement.
+Which at a glance may sound counterintuitive: the naive assumption is that you "just" need to:
+- implement your own heap and a simple memory allocator for it
+- some algorithm to collect the garbage
+- and some way to scan that memory for data.

+And sure, reference counting was pretty much free by being handled just with an `Rc` type, but this doesn't sound awful, probably.

+The devil's in the details, though.
+All three of these parts need to be sturdy for everything not to explode, and debugging any can be an ordeal.
+Your memory allocator has a bug and fails but *only* after a hundred thousand allocations?
+That's rough, buddy.
+Now imagine if the bug *also* only happened *sometimes*, and you've got a certified #classic GC bug[^gc-bug].

+Plus this all needs to be snugly implemented into your VM since you'll want to be able to allocate anything from just about anywhere, which creates a pretty strong dependency on the GC and makes it extremely hard to reuse, and you'd best be sure you properly implemented it or you will find nasty bugs ([more on that later...](#moving-collector-top-3-nastiest-bugs)).

+So looking back at our list, it sure would be nice if there was a language-agnostic framework that handled the heap, allocations, collections and maybe provided mechanisms to make memory scanning easier.
+In related news, [MMTk](https://www.mmtk.io/) is a language-agnostic framework that handles the heap, allocations, collections and provides mechanisms to make memory scanning easier.

-The [MMTk](https://www.mmtk.io/) project has been around since 2004.
-Tracing garbage collection is notoriously hard, so MMTk aims to provide a language-agnostic GC framework to do a lot of the heavy lifting.
+The project has been around since 2004.
 [Here's a short, great video introduction](https://www.youtube.com/watch?v=0mldpiYW1X4).
 Through MMTk's API and bindings, you can incorporate any of several pre-existing *plans* (garbage collection algorithms - mark and sweep, semispace, etc.) into your VM, or create your own plan.
 So you can easily support various GC algorithms, as opposed to tightly coupling your VM to any chosen GC approach; and all this in any language, AND while being fast.
-It's really, *really* cool stuff.
+It's really, really cool stuff.

 It's got sturdy bindings for [OpenJDK](https://github.com/mmtk/mmtk-openjdk), [V8](https://github.com/mmtk/mmtk-v8), among others like for [Julia](https://github.com/mmtk/mmtk-julia) or [Ruby](https://github.com/mmtk/mmtk-ruby), so it clearly works with much larger virtual machines than mine.